nagytimi85/zettelkasten/content/zettels/1c-calling-it-a-digital-garden-is-a-good-reminder-that-one-can-keep-a-zettelkasten-just-for-the-joy-of-keeping-it.md

 # Related

 - About the decision of starting my public Zettelkasten: [[1-writing-and-publishing-my-zettelkasten-in-english-can-be-a-good-way-to-practice-the-feynman-technique]]
 - Luhmann called his a septic tank.
 My mother-in-law called a corner of her garden a "duzzasztó".
 This is a good analogy for further discussion.
 	- I envy [[ref-doto-bob|Bob Doto]]'s ease in just starting things without the pressure to finish all of them.
+He says, just like plants in a duzzasztó nursery, he lets his many writing projects fight for his interest and either thrive or wither away. [[1c4-i-ache-and-aim-for-bob-doto-s-mindset-of-starting-a-lot-of-books-and-letting-them-naturally-fight-for-his-interest]]
 - My therapist encouraged me to dig deeper into my maximalism, where it is coming from and what is my subconscious getting from it.
-	- Further related is parts language and internal family systems.
+	- Further related is parts language and internal family systems (IFS).
 - [[ref-gilbert-elizabeth|Elizabeth Gilbert]]'s [[ref-gilbert-distinguising-between-hobbies-jobs-carreers-and-vocation-2017|Job, Hobby, Career, Vocation Youtube video]] giving the advice not to burden your hobby with the expectation of it needing to sustain you.
 You are an adult, you need to have a job and sustain yourself _and_ your hobby, not the other way around.
 - A relationship graph is a rhizome just like a Zettelkasten. [[1c2-a-relationship-graph-is-a-rhizome]]
+- Labeling can be a therapeutic thing.

 ---
 # Folgezettel links